paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 Paragraph designation for the position added by Pub.
 L. 96–88 has been omitted in view of the deletion of all paragraph designations in this section by Pub.
 L. 96–54.

 #### Amendments
 2021—Pub.
+L. 117–58 substituted “Under Secretary of Commerce for Travel and Tourism, and Under Secretary of Commerce for Minority Business Development” for “and Under Secretary of Commerce for Travel and Tourism”.

+Pub.
 L. 116–283 struck out item relating to Director, Cybersecurity and Infrastructure Security Agency.

 2020—Pub.
 L. 116–260 inserted item relating to Director of the National Reconnaissance Office.